vega/altair/doc/user_guide/interactions/parameters.rst

 ~~~~~~~~~~~~~~~

 Now that we have seen the basics of how we can use a selection to interact with a chart,
-let's take a more systematic look at some of the types of selection parameters available in Altair.
+let's take a more systematic look at the types of selection parameters available in Altair.
-For simplicity, we'll use a common chart in all the following examples; a
-simple heat-map based on the ``cars`` dataset.
-For convenience, let's write a quick Python function that will take a selection
-object and create a chart with the color of the chart elements linked to this
-selection:
+There are two main types of selections you'll work with through mouse actions:

+1. **Interval selections**: Select ranges of data by clicking and dragging
+2. **Point selections**: Select individual data points by clicking or hovering

+To demonstrate these selection types clearly, we'll use a consistent visualization
+approach.
+The following helper function creates a heatmap from the ``cars`` dataset
+where the color encoding responds to our selection:

 .. altair-plot::
     :output: none